-In addition to the Prepared SCU plan below, other key resources for working on campus include the following:
+In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 - Downloadable Poster and Signage Kit for Department and Building Managers